GIALaboratory/gialaboratory.github.io/report-results/docs/index.md

 ### Rate Limits

 Rate limiting is applied based on the authorization key.
-If the Report Check API returns status code `429`, it means that you have sent too many requests.
+If the API returns status code `429`, it means that you have sent too many requests.
 When this happens, check the `Retry-After` header, where you will see a number displayed.
-This is the number of seconds that you need to wait, before you try your request again.
+This is the number of seconds that you need to wait before you try your request again.

 ### System Status